nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Use `\AMCnumericChoices` to create moodle `numerical` question.
   -  Use `\AMCOpen` to create moodle `essay` question.
   -  Use `\QuestionIndicative` to create moodle `description` question.
+  -  use `fp` package to create moodle calculated question (experimental)
   -  Use user's command defined in the LaTeX file.
   -  Use `\usepackage[utf8]{inputenc}` for accents
   -  Use packages that are supported by `LaTeXML`.
 See the list [here](http://dlmf.nist.gov/LaTeXML/manual/included.bindings).
 Instead you need to add a binding to LaTeXML.